Events & Tickets

 - Luke Kritzeck, lighting designer

-- Michael Linville, conductor
+- Michael Linville, musical coordinator

 Join New World Symphony Artistic Director and composer Michael Tilson Thomas (MTT) as he leads an evening exclusively dedicated to new artistic creations.
 This event celebrating Miami and creativity in the arts is the cornerstone of NWS's commitment to multi-genre innovation.
 The program includes the world premieres of a newly-revised Miami in Movements, two musical compositions and a short literary work by MTT himself and a micro-play by New York playwright Christopher Wall.